 Politikoffee, Cambodian Centre for Human Rights, Impact Hub, SHE Investments and Future Forum

 Director of Social Impact, Social Good Outpost

-Elise Stephenson is a 27-year old award-winning social entrepreneur, PhD Candidate from the School of Government and International Relations at Griffith University, Brisbane, and a New Colombo Plan Alumni of the Department of Foreign Affairs and Trade.
+Elise Stephenson is an award-winning social entrepreneur, PhD Candidate from the School of Government and International Relations at Griffith University, Brisbane, and a New Colombo Plan Alumni of the Department of Foreign Affairs and Trade.
 Recognised as one of 25 Young Women to Watch in International Affairs, and awarded by the United Nations Australia Association, Elise is passionate about gender equality and women’s leadership.
 Elise’s PhD is currently focuses on women’s leadership in international relations – focusing on diplomacy and security.
 Elise is an Australian representative on the Commonwealth Youth Gender Equality Network, having represented Australia overseas for work and research through countries such as Taiwan, Japan, China, Hong Kong, Laos, Vietnam, Malaysia, Morocco, Spain, and Turkey, representing Australia for the Hult Prize in Shanghai, the Asia Pacific Cities Summit in Taiwan, and the Asia Future Fellows Program in Beijing.
 Elise is also the co-founder of the Social Good Outpost, a social enterprise creative design agency for changemakers.
 A relentless ‘do-er’, Elise is the curator of this Youth entrepreneurs & leaders speaker series.

 Creative Director, Social Good Outpost